-The undergraduate programs in the College of Education and Behavioral Sciences fulfill the mission of the University by preparing truly professional teachers for public and private early childhood, elementary, middle and high schools based on a liberal arts foundation.
+The undergraduate programs in the COEBS fulfill the mission of the University by preparing truly professional teachers for public and private early childhood, elementary, middle and high schools based on a liberal arts foundation.
 Each program leads to state teacher certification, meets state, regional, and national professional standards, and is accredited by the Texas Education Agency (TEA).

-Each program requires coursework in academic foundations (the Liberal Arts Core), a teaching field, and professional teacher education.
+Each program requires course work in academic foundations (Smith College), a teaching field, and professional teacher education.
 All of the requirements were cooperatively developed by HBU faculty and the School of Education Advisory Council.
 The Advisory Council includes the members of the University's Teacher Education Committee (education as well as arts and sciences professors), practicing professionals (teachers, administrators, regional service representatives, etc.), alumni and community members.

 NOTE: The State of Texas through the Texas Education Agency (TEA), not the University, certifies teachers.
-Individuals desiring to teach in accredited public and private schools in Texas must be certified through TEA.
+Individuals desiring to teach in accredited public and private Schools in Texas must be certified through TEA.
 TEA frequently changes certification levels and requirements.
 In order to meet new TEA guidelines, the University may change requirements described in this Catalog.
 Students should check with the School of Education office to verify current requirements.